dgreisen/universalclient/docs/_build/html/_sources/basics.txt

 	>>> uploadImage.getArgs()
 	{'_http': <module 'requests' from '/usr/local/lib/python2.7/dist-packages/requests/__init__.pyc'>, 'method': 'put', 'auth': ('user', 'pass'), '_path': ['http://myImages.com', 'user', 'dgreisen', 'images']}

-You will notice there are a couple of other key/values in there starting with an undescore.
+You will notice there are a couple of other keys/values in there starting with an underscore.
 Underscores keys are not passed to requests.request().
 You can read about some of them in the :doc:`advanced` section.

 If you set an argument that already has a value, it will be overridden.
 You can also delete an existing value: